Latent Space Modelling of Hypergraph Data: Introduction

 The main contributions of this article are as follows.
-First, using the representation shown in Figure \ref{fig:hyp1}, we develop a latent space model for non-simplicial hypergraph data by extending the distance model of \cite{hoff2002}.
-Second, by relying on tools from computational geometry (see \cite{edelsbrunner2010}), we develop a parsimonious model that is able to express complex data structures, while reducing the computational costs associated with the construction of \cite{hoff2002}.
-Third, to remove non-identifiability present in our model, we define the latent representation on the space of Bookstein coordinates which have so far not been explored in this context.
-Fourth, we perform inference on hypergraph data not within the reach of competing methods.
-Fifth, we investigate the theoretical properties of our model and present a framework for examining the degree distribution.
-This proves challenging for our model, and our discussion provides an outline which can be explored for other modelling choices.
+First, using the representation shown in Figure \ref{fig:coauth_sub_hyp}, we develop a computationally tractable latent space model for non-simplicial hypergraph data by relying on tools from computational geometry \citep{edelsbrunner2010}.
+Second, to remove non-identifiability present in our model, we define the latent representation on the space of Bookstein coordinates which have so far not been explored in this context. {Third, we perform inference on hypergraph data that is not within the reach of competing methods and present a novel application of delayed-acceptance MCMC methodology.} Finally, we theoretically investigate the properties of the degree distribution of our model and, whilst this proves challenging, our discussion provides an outline which can be explored for other modelling choices.

 The rest of this paper is organised as follows.
-In Section \ref{sec:netlit} we provide background to our hypergraph model presented in Section \ref{sec:lshyps}.
-Then, in Section \ref{sec:ident} we discuss identifiability of our hypergraph model and, in Section \ref{sec:postsmp}, we describe our procedure for obtaining posterior samples.
-The simulation studies and real data examples are presented in Section \ref{sec:sims} and \ref{sec:realdat}, respectively.
-Finally, we conclude with a discussion.
+Section \ref{sec:netlit} provides the background for the hypergraph model presented in Section \ref{sec:lshyps}.
+Section \ref{sec:theory} considers the degree distribution of our model and Section \ref{sec:postsmp} describes a procedure for obtaining posterior samples.
+The simulation studies and real data examples are presented in Sections \ref{sec:sims} and \ref{sec:realdat}, respectively, and we conclude with a discussion in Section \ref{sec:disc}.